Navigating the legal considerations for using a drone in a police or fire department can be complicated.

 Let’s look individually at both the Part 107 certification process and the COA application process.

 There are several requirements for obtaining a Remote Pilot Certificate, but the primary hurdle to obtaining a Remote Pilot Certificate is passing the Part 107 test.

-As you probably know, we have our own online test prep course to help drone pilots get ready and pass—we’ve trained over 10,000 pilots, and over 99% of our students who report back have passed on their first try.
+As you probably know, we have our own online test prep course to help drone pilots get ready and pass—we’ve trained tens of thousands of pilots, and over 99% of our students who report back have passed on their first try.
 Learn more about the test and how we can help you pass here in our FAQ.